BennyTheDev/tap-protocol-specs/README.md

 | Mint op | token-mint  | mint  |
 | Transfer op | token-transfer  | transfer  |

-If the indexer does _not_ support cursed tokens, a check can be added that excludes tokens derived from cursed Ordinals (e.g. filter if inscription number is < 0). [added Aug.
+If the indexer does _not_ support cursed tokens, a check can be added that excludes tokens derived from cursed Ordinals, for all of the above external functions. (e.g. filter if inscription number is < 0). [added Aug.
 8th, 2023]

 #### Examples